jjuanino/clame/doc/building_patches.rst

     © This sotfware is tailored by foo corporation.
 All rigths reserved.

-Sometimes the disclaimer is so important that operator must be accept it *before* install the patch.
+Sometimes the disclaimer is so important that the operator must be accept it *before* install the patch.
 See ``REQUIRE_ACCEPT_LEGAL`` in :ref:`optional-variables`.